winfredkong/StoneShard_GearLoadout/Readme.txt

 Equipment Enchantments
 Add an enchantment tab that appears in the left panel (where the item table is currently shown) via a button placed between the equipment slots and the stat display.

-Hero Integration
+Hero Integration (done)
 Add hero stats and passives to the left panel via a button between the equipment slots and the stat display.
 Users can choose whether to reflect the hero's stats in the main stat display using checkboxes.

 Dual-Wielding Support
 Implement proper dual-wielding mechanics.

-Improve Text Readability Without Expanding Window Size Find a way to improve text readability without increasing the overall window dimensions.
+Improve Text Readability Without Expanding Window Size (done) Find a way to improve text readability without increasing the overall window dimensions.

 Tooltip on Hover